Sports Coach Logo Sports Coach Training Principles Fitness Components

 Dr Larry W. McDaniel, Matt Ihler, and Callin Haar discuss typical runners' foot injuries.

-The specific injuries that will be discussed include typical runner's foot injuries such as Plantar Fasciitis, Metatarsal Stress Fractures, Metatarsalgia, Blisters, Turf toe, and Morton's Neuroma.
+The specific injuries discussed include typical runner's foot injuries such as Plantar Fasciitis, Metatarsal Stress Fractures, Metatarsalgia, Blisters, Turf toe, and Morton's Neuroma.

 Plantar Fasciitis

-Plantar FasciitisAccording to Buchbinder (2004)[1], Plantar Fasciitis is not only the most common cause of pain in the inferior heel but is responsible for approximately 10% of all the injuries in connection with running.
-Also, Plantar Fasciitis accounts for 11 to 15% of all foot symptoms among adults requiring the care of a professional.
+Plantar FasciitisAccording to Buchbinder (2004)[1], Plantar Fasciitis is not only the most common cause of pain in the inferior heel but is also responsible for approximately 10% of all running-related injuries.
+Also, Plantar Fasciitis accounts for 11 to 15% of all foot symptoms among adults requiring professional care.

-This injury is most commonly seen near the origin of the Plantar Fascia at the medial tuberosity of the calcaneous.
-Plantar Fascia (Plantar Aponeurosis) is a broad flat band of dense connective tissue that runs the entire length of the sole.
-The non-elastic band of tissue connects proximally to the medial surface of the calcaneous.
-The primary function of this tissue is to provide support to the foot and protect the longitudinal arch.
+This injury is most commonly seen near the Plantar Fascia's origin at the calcaneus's medial tuberosity.
+Plantar Fascia (Plantar Aponeurosis) is a broad, flat band of dense connective tissue that runs the entire length of the sole.
+The non-elastic band of tissue connects proximally to the medial surface of the calcaneus.
+This tissue's primary function is to support the foot and protect the longitudinal arch.

 Stress Fractures